Vicks Plant &

 Hardiness Zone & More

-The Vicks plant is typically hardy in USDA zones 9-11, which means it thrives in warm climates.
-It prefers temperatures between 60-75°F during the day and slightly cooler temperatures at night.
+For outdoor cultivation, ensure they are planted in hardiness zones 9-11, where temperatures do not drop below 30°F. Additionally, provide ample sunlight and well-draining soil to promote healthy growth.
 After a year or more of growth, the plants become woodier at the base and are more resistant to frost damage.

 In terms of humidity, the Vicks plant enjoys moderate to high humidity levels.
 You can increase humidity by misting the leaves or placing a tray of water nearby.
 So, keep your favorite plant cozy in its preferred temperature range and provide it with some humidity, and it'll be happy and healthy!